-Figure 3: Checking for a 38 test balance weight
+Photo 3: Checking for a 38g test balance weight.

 An alternative method is used when a lighter hammer is indicated for the desired inertia quality, but a heavier hammer is required tonally, as say for concert hall pianos.
-The solution then is to reduce the action ratio by such means as moving the capstan line, balance point of the keys, or increasing the radius from the hammer center pin to the center of the roller.
-In these cases, the desired HW is used on the test notes in combination with the specified test FW.
-The ratio is reduced as needed so that the key tests out to the specified Balance Weight.
-When ratio is reduced, dip must be deeper and/or blow must be shorter and this is a limiting factor.
+The solution then is to reduce the action ratio by such means as moving the capstan line or balance point of the keys, or increasing the radius from the hammer center pin to the center of the knuckle.
+In these cases, the desired hammer weight (HW) is used on the test notes in combination with the specified test FW.
+The ratio is reduced as needed so that the key tests out to the specified balance weight.
+(Note that when ratio is reduced, dip must be deeper and/or blow must be shorter, and this is a limiting factor.)